PROJECT SCOPE

 USER FLOW

-• The user flow that I created focused on pinpointing how the user would go about creating a Mot à Mot account or logging into an existing one.
+• The user flow that I created focused on pinpointing how the user would go about creating a Mot à Mot account or logging into an existing one, as well as go about performing an exercise or posting on the community channel.

 • The goal was to streamline the process and focus on minimizing steps on the user's end while reducing cognitive load.